Is A Sugar Glider The Same As A Flying Squirrel

 Flying squirrels also exhibit a certain level of social behavior within their own species, but they are usually not as gregarious as sugar gliders.
 They are more likely to be found in family groups or small colonies, sharing nests and seeking protection within tree hollows.

-See also Do Sugar Gliders Need A Cage
+See also Are Sugar Gliders Noisy

 The reproductive habits of flying squirrels vary among species, but most females give birth to a litter of two to seven young ones.
 The newborns are altricial, meaning they are born naked and helpless.
 The mother provides extensive care, nursing and protecting her young until they are capable of living independently.